OpenTutor: a modular AI homeschool platform, leveraging a GitHub curriculum, an AI tutor, and a Discord classroom.

 OpenTutor argues that the next durable model for home education is a supervised learning operating system: one that joins curriculum, communication, tutoring, assessment, and portfolio evidence in a single, reviewable workflow.

 This document is written as a working white paper for AI-assisted, parent-supervised education.
-In this model, GitHub serves as the durable academic record, Discord serves as the live classroom environment, and Vibe (Claude-backed) serves as the on-demand tutor operating inside clear human guardrails.
+In this model, GitHub serves as the durable academic record, Discord serves as the live classroom environment, and Vibe serves as the on-demand tutor operating inside clear human guardrails.

 • Governance before automation Parent and educator oversight is a design requirement, not an optional layer.